Humanoid Factors: Design Principles for AI Humanoids in Human Worlds: Applying Humanoid Factors: Illustrative Experiment on a Humanoid

 \paragraph{Human baseline (gold standard).} The kinesthetic demonstrations (see Figure \ref{fig:human_fitts}) exhibited a strong adherence to Fitts’ Law ($R^2 = 0.741$).
 This confirms the validity of our setup: even when manipulating a robot arm, the human operator naturally engaged in a speed-accuracy trade-off.

 \paragraph{Simulation rollout (cognitive success).} As shown in Figure \ref{fig:sim_fitts}, the policy generated trajectories that roughly paralleled the human baseline in the MuJoCo physics simulation.
 The fit was moderate ($R^2 = 0.596$), while the slope of the robot's regression line was basically parallel to the human's.
-This implies the BC model successfully cloned the planning strategy (velocity profile) of the human.
+This suggests partial alignment with the human speed--accuracy trend observed in simulations, but it does not provide a definitive demonstration that the policy has adopted the same control strategy in real-world deployment conditions.

 \paragraph{Real-world deployment (physical failure).} We deployed the policy on the physical Unitree G1 robot at two stiffness levels.
 For low stiffness ($K_p=60$), as seen in Fig.~\ref{fig:real_kp60}, the Fitts' Law relationship collapsed.
 The arm was too compliant to hold the target pose against gravity, leading to excessive drift and erratic movement times.
 For high stiffness ($K_p=80$), increasing the gain (Fig. \ref{fig:real_kp80}) improved the success rate by rigidly enforcing the trajectory.
 However, it did not restore the linear trend.
-The robot still struggled with the ``Lever Arm'' effect at large distances ($D= 0.5 m$), proving that purely geometric gains cannot compensate for a lack of internal gravity modeling.
+The persistent breakdown at large reach distance ($D=0.5$ m) is consistent with embodiment effects such as gravity loading that the open-loop rollout does not compensate for, rather than demonstrating a purely cognitive success carried cleanly into deployment.